aiven/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

 ## Check it out

-You can verify if the cloud availability changes you made are live by taking the following steps:
+To verify if the cloud availability changes you made are live:

 1. Log in to [Aiven Console](https://console.aiven.io/) as an administrator.